 Atmosphere and Dress

 At Menninger, the patients and staff function together as a community.
 Patients lead a weekly meeting to welcome new patients and staff, say goodbye to those leaving and discuss issues of interest.
-Each day patients and staff meet to plan the activities for evenings and for trips into the community.
+Each day patients and staff meet to plan the activities for evenings and weekends.

 Patients are encouraged to dress comfortably.
 Staff members dress in business and business casual attire.